U.S. government failed to properly count deaths of people in prisons and jails, Senate report says - NewsBreak

 This hearing also builds upon a July hearing where witnesses detailed years of abuse at U.S. Penitentiary Atlanta, where inmates were routinely denied nutrition, clean drinking water, hygiene products and proper medical care.

-The post U.S. government failed to properly count deaths of people in prisons and jails, Senate report says appeared first on Georgia Recorder .
+The post U.S. government failed to properly count deaths of people in prisons and jails, Senate report says appeared first on Wisconsin Examiner .

 Comments / 0